MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli.md

 > az login --service-principal -u $AzCred.UserName -p $AzCred.GetNetworkCredential().Password --tenant <tenant>
 > ```

+See [Working with service principals](create-an-azure-service-principal-azure-cli#certificate-based-authentication) for more information on PEM file formats.

 ## Sign in with a different tenant

 You can select a tenant to sign in under with the `--tenant` argument.
 The value of this argument can either be an `.onmicrosoft.com` domain or the Azure object ID for the tenant.
 Both